-The allocation process will be as defined under the business rules as set out in modification 194.
+The allocation process will follow the same business rules as those set out in UNC Modification proposal 0194 and are detailed below.

 We are keen to ensure a clean transition from the current arrangements to those proposed within this modification proposal; however it is our intention that this proposal should not have any retrospective consequences.
 Therefore we propose that this new methodology is only applied to debit and credit reconciliations arising for gas days after the date of implementation.
 This means that any reconciliation that relates to gas days prior to implementation date will be allocated as per the arrangements that were in place on those gas days.